 - Develop stress management and time management skills.
 These will be helpful in lowering your stress and keeping yourself from feeling overwhelmed.

 - Try to engage in activities that you have found pleasurable in the past even if you do not enjoy them right now.

 What if trying to manage my depression on my own isn’t working?

 Many students who are dealing with depression may find it difficult to get themselves going and find it helpful to talk with a counselor to get the support they need to move past their “stuck” point.
 If your depressive feelings are happening often, you feel overwhelmed or you are having thoughts of suicide please do not hesitate to ask for help.

 |View with Transcription|

-According to the 2012 USD Student Health Survey, 9% of USD Students report depression as a factor affecting their individual academic performance, however those that sought help from the USD Counseling Center found depression more manageable.
+According to the 2016 USD Student Health Survey, 12% of USD Students (and 16.1 Million people nationwide) report depression as a factor affecting their individual academic performance, however those that sought help from the USD Counseling Center found depression more manageable.
 Depression can get better with help.

 The Counseling Center is a confidential resource open Monday – Friday 8:30am-5pm, with extended hours until 6pm on Wednesday during fall and spring semesters.
 The easiest way to secure an initial consultation is by making a same- or next-day appointment via the Wellness Portal.
 Students can also call or come by the Counseling Center to arrange for an appointment.